nimeshm05/nimeshm05/README.md

 I am in the process of making a transition into UX design because I love to design experiences through the lens of equity, usability, and accessibility by practicing human-centered approaches.

+# Want to check my featured projects?
+There are 20 repositories(and counting) in my profile.
+Therefore, Scroll down to the pinned projects.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=nimeshm05)](https://github.com/anuraghazra/github-readme-stats)